1st Maine Cavalry Regiment: Brandy Station

-Around Brandy Station, Stuart had about 9,500 men in five cavalry brigades, led by BGENs Hampton, Robertson, and Jones, and COL Munford (temporarily commanding Lee's brigade), plus horse artillery.
+Around Brandy Station, Stuart had about 9,500 men in five cavalry brigades, led by Brig.
+Gens.
+Hampton, Robertson, and Jones, and COL Munford (temporarily commanding Lee's brigade), plus horse artillery.
 He was unaware that Pleasanton had organized his command into two wings of 11,000 men across the Rappahannock River.
 Buford, accompanied by Pleasanton, led the right wing of three cavalry brigades and horse artillery augmented by an infantry brigade from the V Corps.
 The 1st Maine rode in the left wing, led by Gregg, similarly composed and augmented in the 3rd Cavalry Division, led by Gregg.

 To remove the threat of Stuart raiding his supply lies from Brandy Station, Hooker ordered Pleasonton to make a "spoiling raid", to "disperse and destroy" the Confederates.
 In Pleasonton's attack plan, the 1st Maine in Gregg's wing would cross at Kelly's Ford, six miles (10 km) downstream to the southeast of Brandy station as the left pincer in a planned double envelopment.
 Buford's wing would cross further north at Beverly Ford.
 At dawn on June 9, 1863, the U.S. forces advanced.

 Buford's wing made first contact and surprised the Confederates at St. James Church.
 Buford failed to turn the Confederate left and dislodge the artillery that was blocking the direct route to Brandy Station.
 Men of the 1st Maine could hear cannon fire from Buford's force as they crossed Kelly's Ford.
 After initial heavy losses, Buford's men were amazed to see the Confederates began pulling back.
 Gregg's wing, finding their planned route blocked by Robertson's brigade, found a completely unguarded and more circuitous route surprising the rebels and forcing the withdrawal from Buford.

 The 1st Maine was in the second bride to arrive on scene.
 Between Gregg and Buford at St. James battle was Fleetwood Hill, Stuart's headquarters the previous night, which Stuart and most of his staff had left for St. James Church.
 A howitzer, left in the rear because of inadequate ammunition, fired a few shots that delayed the Union advance as they sent out skirmishers and returned cannon fire.
-When the first brigade in Gregg's wing under COL Wyndham charged up the western slope of Fleetwood and neared the crest they put to flight, the lead elements of Jones's brigade, which had just withdrawn from St. James Church.
+When the first brigade in Gregg's wing under Col. Wyndham charged up the western slope of Fleetwood and neared the crest they put to flight, the lead elements of Jones's brigade, which had just withdrawn from St. James Church.
 Wyndham set up a battery on the hill next to the rebel howitzer.
-The 1st Maine, in the next brigade, led by COL Kilpatrick, swung around east of Brandy Station and formed up on the southern end and the eastern slope of Fleetwood Hill on the right of Wyndham's brigade.
+The 1st Maine, in the next brigade, led by Col. Kilpatrick, swung around east of Brandy Station and formed up on the southern end and the eastern slope of Fleetwood Hill on the right of Wyndham's brigade.
 A furious scrap began with charges moving back and forth over the hill by Wyndham and his foe, Jones.